babylonhealth/ios-playbook/Cookbook/Technical-Documents/TechnicalDebt.md

 | InsuranceViewController | Clinical Records | CNSMR-942 | |
 | BBAddAdditionalPatientInformationViewControllerV2 | Clinical Records | | Might be dead code but will be deleted as part of CNSMR-947 |

-Bento versions that use the design library are currently (July 2019) being worked.
-Some have been completed but are still under feature switches to be released.
+Bento versions that use the design library are currently (July 2019) being worked on.
+Some have been completed but are still under feature switches.

 Some additional information about [BBAddAdditionalPatientInformationViewControllerV2](./BBAddAdditionalPatientInformationViewControllerV2.md)